teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 objectives:
   - Learn how to integrate InvenioRDM repositories in Galaxy
   - Learn how to import records and files into Galaxy
-  - Learn how to export Galaxy Histories to Zenodo
+  - Apply the integration to export Galaxy Histories to Zenodo
+  - Generate a DOI that can be cited by others.
 time_estimation: 30m
 key_points:
   - InvenioRDM-compatible repositories can be connected to Galaxy